mehdihadeli/awesome-software-architecture/docs/README.md

 > Curated list of awesome articles and resources to learn and practice about software architecture, patterns and principles. this repository will be updated continuously, keep yourself up to date .

-**This awesome list is available here with better UI and searching feature: [https://awesome-architecture.com](https://awesome-architecture.com/)**

 ## Support ⭐

 If you like my work, feel free to ⭐ this repository.
 And we will be happy together :)